Vegan Scottish border tart is a a yummy teatime treat.

-- Preheat oven to 170 Fan/190 Celsius/ 375 Fahrenheit/Gas 5.
-Grease the flan dish with some margarine.
+- Preheat oven to 170 Fan/180 Celsius/ 375 Fahrenheit/Gas 5.
+Grease the flan dish with some plant-based margarine.

 - Rub in the margarine until mix resembles breadcrumbs.

-- Rest the pastry in the fridge for at least 10 minutes, 20 minutes if you can be patient!
-You don't need to cover the pastry, unless you are preparing the pastry a few hours in advance.
+- Rest the pastry in the fridge for at least 10 minutes.You don't need to cover the pastry, unless you are preparing the pastry a few hours in advance.
 If so wrap the pastry with some greaseproof paper or a clean tea towel or muslin.

 - Cream the sugar and margarine together in a mixing bowl.

-- Add the Orgran to the creamed marg and sugar.
-Whisk with a fork till well combined.
-Add the soya milk and mix.Don't worry if the mix looks split or curdled.
+- Add the flax egg to the creamed margarine.
+Whisk with a fork till until well combined.
+Add the plant milk and mix.Don't worry if the mix looks split or curdled.
 It will be fine once baked.

-- Trim the edges.
+- Trim the edges with a cutlery knife.

-- Add the filling, and spread out the top to a neat layer.
+- Add the filling and spread out the top to a neat layer.

 - Gently remove the tart from the tin.

 - Place the icing sugar in a mixing bowl.Add 1-2 tbsp of water to the icing sugar to create a drizzling consistency.
-Don't add too much water at once as then it will get too runny.
-If this happens just add more icing sugar and mix until the correct thickness.
+Don't add too much water at once as it will become too runny.
+If this happens just add more sieved icing sugar and mix until the correct thickness.

 - Using a spoon drizzle the icing sugar over the tart.
 Sprinkle the lemon zest over.
 And toss the toasted almond flakes over.